stanley-fork/WFGY/TensionUniverse/BlackHole/Q109_global_migration_patterns.md

 2. Conditions

    * Baseline condition: the model answers questions without explicit Q109 derived modules.
-   * TU condition: the model uses MigrationFlowHead, MigrationFeedbackMonitor, and the associated training signals.
+   * TU condition: the model uses `MigrationFlowHead`, `MigrationFeedbackMonitor`, and the associated training signals.

 3. Metrics

    * Factual accuracy on questions with known answers.
-   * Structural consistency: absence of obvious contradictions between described drivers, barriers, and implied flows.
+   * Structural consistency, meaning absence of obvious contradictions between described drivers, barriers, and implied flows.
-   * Regime awareness: ability to flag and treat high tension situations differently from low tension ones.
+   * Regime awareness, meaning the ability to flag and treat high tension situations differently from low tension ones.

 ### 7.4 60 second reproduction protocol

 A minimal protocol to let external users experience the effect of Q109 style encoding.

-* Baseline setup:
+Baseline setup:

 * Prompt: ask an AI system to explain how global migration flows have changed over recent decades and what drives them, without mentioning tension or TU.
 * Observation: record whether the explanation lists drivers but misses feedbacks, regime shifts, or structural imbalances.

-* TU encoded setup:
+TU encoded setup:

-  * Prompt: ask the same question but add an instruction to organize the explanation using flows, drivers, barriers, feedback, and migration tension; request explicit mention of stable versus unstable regimes.
+* Prompt: ask the same question but add an instruction to organize the explanation using flows, drivers, barriers, feedback, and migration tension.
+Request explicit mention of stable versus unstable regimes.
 * Observation: record whether the explanation becomes more structured, with clearer separation between low tension and high tension episodes.

-* Comparison metric:
+Comparison metric:

 * Rate both answers on structure, explicit use of flows and drivers, treatment of feedback, and recognition of high tension regimes.
 * Optionally use several independent evaluators.

-* What to log:
+What to log:

 * Prompts, full responses, and any auxiliary tension scores produced by Q109 modules.
 * This log enables later analysis of how the encoding changes reasoning behavior.

 ---